 Pricier than most manual citrus juicers

-This commercial-grade juicer uses gravity and leverage to help extract as much juice as possible with a simple pull of the handle.
-With its cast-iron base and sturdy design, the classic juice press is a true workhorse.
-Often used by bartenders who make their own mixers, it's perfect for pressing large quantities of any size citrus fruit.
-It also comes in a multitude of colors (even rose gold; see on Amazon) to complement your kitchen decor.
-If you have the counter space, this press is perfect for making fresh-squeezed orange or grapefruit juice.
+This commercial-grade juicer by Zulay uses gravity and leverage to help extract as much juice as possible with a simple pull of the handle.
+With its cast-iron base and sturdy design, this classic juice press is a true workhorse.
+Often used by bartenders who make their own mixers, it's exceptional for pressing large quantities of any size citrus fruit, from key limes to grapefruits and everything between.
+It also comes in a multitude of colors (even rose gold; view on Amazon) to complement your kitchen decor.

 Takes up very little space